 The Interceptor: The Inside Story of the UK’s Elite Drug Squad, written with former Customs operative Cameron Addicott (Michael Joseph, July 2010) was adapted into an eight-part BBC1 prime-time drama series of the same name and broadcast in the summer of 2015.

-Recent books by Kris include: Hurting Too Much: Shocking Stories From the Frontline of Child Protection, with Detective Sergeant Harry Keeble, (S&S, Feb 2012), a bestselling account of life in Hackney’s child protection unit – the third in a series which also includes Little Victim (S&S, Feb 2011) and Baby X (S&S, Jan 2010).
+Other books by Kris include Hurting Too Much: Shocking Stories From the Frontline of Child Protection, with Detective Sergeant Harry Keeble, (S&S, Feb 2012), a bestselling account of life in Hackney’s child protection unit – the third in a series which also includes Little Victim (S&S, Feb 2011) and Baby X (S&S, Jan 2010).
 These books have all spent several months in the bestseller lists, selling over 150,000 copies.

 Kris has ghosted the biographies of a round-the-world sailor, one of the UK’s most senior policemen, a leading women’s rights campaigner, and the unusual life story of the diminutive actor Warwick Davis (Size Matters Not, Aurum Press, 2011), which served as the inspiration for Ricky Gervais’s BBC sitcom Life’s Too Short.

 In 2010, he wrote a play for Radio 4 Scream about the 2004 theft and recovery of Edward Munch’s iconic painting.
 He collaborated on another play for Radio 4, The Listeners, set in GCHQ and, remarkably, was given access to GCHQ’s ‘Donut’, the UK’s most secretive building, as part of his research.